edwardtanguay/typescript66/README.md

 - TypeScript *(all in one file)*
 - no npm
 - no Webpack
+- no JavaScript framework like Vue or React
+- no templating (send HTML as output)

 ## One-time setup
 - `npm install -g live-server`